Message from the Dean

 Dean, College of Engineering

-As I look toward the centennial celebration of the College of Engineering in 2014, I am proud of the significant and measurable contributions our 12,000 alumni have made to our region, state, the U.S., and the world.
+As we celebrate the College of Engineering's Centennial in 2014, I am proud of the significant and measurable contributions our 12,000 alumni have made to our region, state, the U.S., and the world.

 The last decade has been a time of tremendous growth, innovation and student success for the College.
 Examples of this include: